-EXHIBIT: 2nd Grade: One commercial or registered ewe lamb or wether or one 22" x 28" poster with 5 pictures that include you and your animal and a related topic.
-Examples include: housing, feeding, care, showmanship, etc. See poster guidelines on pages 14 and 15.
+EXHIBIT: 2nd Grade: One commercial or registered ewe lamb or wether or one 22" x 28" poster with 5 pictures that include you and your animal and/or a related topic.
+Examples include: housing, feeding, care, showmanship, etc. See the "4-H Poster and Notebook Requirements" section for more information.